Neutrinoless double beta decay: neutrino mass versus new physics: UV completion: Pati-Salam model

-Thus it is perfectly consistent to have both $\Delta_{q \ell}$ and $\Delta_{d d}$ interactions preserve flavor so that their masses can be as low as the direct experimental limits on the order of TeV.
-In conclusion, at least on phenomenological grounds, it is perfectly possible within this theory to have neutrinoless double beta decay induced by new physical states and not neutrino Majorana mass.
-One has to check that the unification constraints allow light $\vec{\Delta}_{q \ell}$ and $\Delta_{d d}$ states, as discussed below.\\
+which, due to the arbitrary nature of $V_2$, can be obviously achieved with the choice $V_2 = V_{CKM}^T Y_{q \ell}$.
+Thus, it is perfectly consistent to have both $\Delta_{q \ell}$ and $\Delta_{d d}$ interactions in accord with limits on flavor violation, so that their masses can be as low as the direct experimental limits of the order of TeV. \\

+In conclusion, at least on phenomenological grounds, it is perfectly possible within this theory to have neutrinoless double beta decay induced dominantly by new physical states, instead of neutrino Majorana mass.
+For the sake of illustration, we give two benchmarks (limiting scenarios) examples that saturate \eqref{amplitudePS} \begin{itemize} \item $m_{q \ell} \simeq m_{d d } \simeq 10 ^3$ GeV, $\mu \gtrsim 1$ GeV\,,

+\item $m_{q \ell} \simeq 10 ^5$ GeV, $m_{d d } \simeq 10 ^6$ GeV, $\mu \gtrsim 10 ^{14}$ GeV\,. \end{itemize} In both cases, one just needs to assume $m_\nu \lesssim 0.1$ eV, for the neutrino contribution to neutrinoless double beta decay to be subdominant.
+Since neutrino mass is not determined by the theory, this is always possible - neutrino contribution can be made as small as needed.
+Needless to say, any combination of scalar masses between these extremes works as well, with an appropriate choice of $\mu$ scale, or equivalently, the coupling $\alpha$.
+Due to its direct experimental interest, in what follows most of our discussion will be focused on the first case of light leptoquarks and diquarks.\\

+What about other possible contributions to the neutrinoless double beta decay?
+Besides the obvious candidates $\Delta_{q \ell}$ and $\Delta_{d d }$, there are also contributions from the RH gauge boson $W_R$ and RH neutrino N (RH analog of the usual neutrino source) and the contributions from the $SU(2)_R$ and $SU(2)_L$ triplets $\Delta_R$ and $\Delta_L$.
+Except for the $\Delta_L$ contribution, the rest implies RH electrons in the final states, which is complementary to our work.
+This has been amply discussed in the literature, from the original papers~\cite{Mohapatra:1979ia, Mohapatra:1980yp} on the seesaw mechanism to the connection with the hadron colliders~\cite{Tello:2010am, Nemevsek:2011aa}.
+The interested reader can find more detailed and updated analysis in the following references~\cite{Mitra:2011qr,BhupalDev:2014qbx,Li:2020flq, Li:2022cuq}. \\

+Once again we remind the reader, that we are after new physics contributions with purely LH electrons in the final states.
+A single RH electron in the final state implies automatically a new source and not neutrino Majorana mass which requires LH electrons.
+It is easy to see that the exchange of $\Delta_L$ triplet is suppressed by roughly $p/m_{\Delta_L}$, where $p \simeq 100$ MeV is the momentum exchange in relevant nuclei and $m_{\Delta_L} \gtrsim 800$ GeV from experiment~\cite{Dziewit:2021pak}.
+There is also a contribution from $W_L$ and N from the neutrino-N mixing, which is easily seen to be negligible if N's are heavier than $p$.
+In case they were substantially lighter than $p$, however, this contribution would become important, since it would cancel the usual neutrino Majorana mass exchange (up to $(m_N/p)^2$)~\cite{Blennow:2010th}. \\

+In other words, for very light N, our argument of new physics being behind neutrinoless double beta decay, even with final states LH electrons, would be only strengthened.
+In the minimal non-renormalizable PS model, as we argue above, at least the third generation N has to be very heavy, on the order of the unification scale, eliminating this possibility.
+In the renormalizable version, though, N can be arbitrarily light and thus could lead to the suppression of the light neutrino exchange.
+For a more complete discussion of light N with the inclusion of possibly light $W_R$, see~\cite{deVries:2022nyh}.\\